Oneledger/mainnet-genesis/merge-node-wallet/merge-node-wallet.md

 # Instructions to merge node wallet
 This documentation explains how to merge node wallet from an old node to current node.
-> The procedure requires the specific merge tool `olmerge` provided to you
+> The procedure requires the specific merge tool `olmerge` provided to you in this documentation

 ## Before merging
 1. Stop both old and current node and backup credentials